-This action is also consistent with the Selectboard's Strategic Town Goal of sustainability.
+This action is also consistent with the Select Board's Strategic Town Goal of sustainability and climate action.

 Medfield has already identified climate change is its biggest environmental threat and identified the specific areas of direct environmental threat (see discussion in Section 4, Environmental Inventory and Analysis).
 Social upheavals, changes in migration patterns, and changes in public financing and resources will have additional impacts.